 If the school has a parent involvement policy that applies to all parents/guardians, it may amend that policy to meet the above requirements.
+(20 USC 6318)

-Each school's parent involvement policy shall be made available to the local community and distributed to parents/guardians of participating students in an understandable and uniform format and, to the extent practicable, provided in a language the parents/guardians can understand.
+Each school's parent/guardian and family engagement policy shall be made available to the local community.
+Parents/guardians shall be notified of the policy in an understandable and uniform format and, to the extent practicable, provided in a language the parents/guardians can understand.
+(20 USC 6318)

-Each school receiving Title I funds shall annually evaluate the effectiveness of its parent involvement policy.
-Such evaluation may be conducted during the process of reviewing the school's single plan for student achievement.
+Each school receiving Title I funds shall annually evaluate the effectiveness of its parent/guardian and family engagement policy.
+Such evaluation may be conducted during the process of reviewing the school's single plan for student achievement in accordance with Education Code 64001.

-The principal or designee, jointly with parents/guardians of participating students, shall periodically update the school's policy to meet the changing needs of parents/guardians and the school.
+The school's policy shall be periodically updated to meet the changing needs of parents/guardians and the school.
+(20 USC 6318)